ask-more-questions/DeLTree/README.md

 }
 NJ_DelTree = current_tree_del
 ```
-Here parameter `nGen` is set as as the topological height of the current tree as a loosen tree height range.
-It is recommended as a default setting to coincide with the non-zero discrete edge length assumption.
+Here parameter `nGen` is set as the topological height of the current tree.